a20r/evolve/docs/selection.md

 Note: The function modifies the input population **in-place**.

-#### Parameters
+    Parameters:
         struct population **p
             Population to select from

         int *select
             Pointer to number of individual or chromosome to be selected